pkoska/react-hookscout/README.md

-# react-hookrouter# React Hook Router
+# react-rosetta-router# React Rosetta Router

 The modern alternative to react-router.